 In this section we shall give an extremely rapid review of the description of the reduced $C^*$-algebra of a real reductive group $G$, up to $*$-isomorphism, that may be obtained from results in tempered representation theory due to Harish-Chandra and others; for full details, see \cite{ClareCrispHigson16}.

-For further brevity, we shall confine our attention to real reductive groups $G$ of real rank one, since our focus in the remaining sections of the paper will be on these groups.
+For further brevity, \emph{we shall confine our attention to real reductive groups $G$ of real rank one}, since our focus for the rest of the paper will be on these groups.
 The real rank one condition means that the real vector space $\mathfrak{a}$ in the Iwasawa decomposition has dimension one, or equivalently that every one-dimensional subspace of the vector space $\mathfrak{s}$ in the Cartan decomposition $\mathfrak{g} = \mathfrak{k} \oplus \mathfrak{s}$ is maximal abelian.

 Recall that $M$ is the centralizer of $\mathfrak{a}$ in $K$.
 For a fixed $\sigma\in \widehat M$, and under restriction of functions from $G$ to $K$, the representation Hilbert spaces $H_{\sigma, i \nu}$ in the unitary minimal principal series, defined in \eqref{eq-smooth-vectors-in-principal-series} and \eqref{eq-l-2-norm-on-k}, all become isomorphic to the single Hilbert space